FNNDSC/med2image/README.md

 ```

 ### Convert only a single slice
-Mostly, you'll probably only want the "middle" slice in a volume will converted (for example to generate a representative thumbnail of the volume).
+Mostly, you'll probably only want to convert the "middle" slice in a volume (for example to generate a representative thumbnail of the volume).
 To do this, simply specify a <tt>m</tt> to <tt>--sliceToConvert</tt>

  ```med2image.py -i input.nii -o input.jpg -s m```